 Our admissions policies will help you understand our admissions procedures and how decisions are made.

 Modules that you will study* as part of this course

 * These are indicative only and reflect the course structure in the current academic year.
 Some changes may occur between now and the time that you study.

 Origins and new sources of drugs; natural products and new pharmaceuticals; the drug discovery and development process.
 Molecular modelling.
 Stereochemistry: a source of problems in medicinal chemistry.
 Structure-based drug design; pharmacophore-based drug design; QSAR.
 Physicochemical properties and drug design: electronic factors, lipophilicity, partition coefficient, steric parameters, prediction of drug-receptor interactions, ligand binding studies.
 Drug formulation, prodrugs.
 Computational techniques: analysis of conformational space, molecular graphics and the visualisation of molecules.
 Molecular diversity.
 Combinatorial libraries and modern methods of synthesis.
 Current approaches to the chemotherapeutic treatment of (selected) diseases: cardiovascular disease, inflammation, cancer, viral- and bacterial- infection, diabetes, asthma, cognitive disorders.
 Legislation: regulatory requirements.
 Intellectual property and patent protection of new pharmaceuticals.

-Phases of clinical development of new drugs, Official regulation of medicines, Formulation, classification and naming of drugs.
-Pharmaco-economics.
-Introductory ethics and the history of "ethical" regulation.
-Legal Implications of being "unethical".
-Perception of pharmaceuticals and the pharmaceutical industry by society.
-Exploration of specific topics, e.g. Drug testing, when testing goes wrong, the ethics of testing in different countries, the use of animal models in drug development and testing.
+Current challenges in drug development, phases of clinical drug testing, regulation of medicines, formulation, classification and naming of drugs.
+Introductory ethics and the history of “ethical” regulation.
+Legal Implications of being “unethical”.
+Perception of pharmaceutical research and the pharmaceutical industry by society.
+Exploration of specific topics, e.g. Drug testing, when testing goes wrong, the use of animal models in drug development and testing.